robedem/python_project/README.md

 # python_project
-This is virtual assistant that does the work of cortana in a windows laptop The aim of this project is to help users control your windows laptop using voice commands. in this project i have improted some library whi
-1 - speechRecognition library : This library is used for the recognition of the users voice 2 - Pyttx3 which stands for python text to speech : This library is used for the conversion of the output the laptop is giving to a voice output
+This is virtual assistant that does the work of cortana in a windows laptop The aim of this project is to help users control your windows laptop using voice commands. in this project i have improted some library which are 1 - speechRecognition library : This library is used for the recognition of the users voice 2 - Pyttx3 which stands for python text to speech : This library is used for the conversion of the output the laptop is giving to a voice output
 3 - openai : This library is used to generate answers that are not part of the commands the code is executing